openbraininstitute/hpc-resource-provisioner/README.md

 pip install -e 'hpc_provisioner[test]' pytest hpc_provisioner
 ```

+### Architecture

+Resource provisioner is set up as a pair of lambdas behind an API gateway.
+The API gateway forwards to one of the lambdas which takes care of most of the work.
+When the time comes to actually deploy the cluster, it will call the second lambda async to perform the actual create_cluster command.
+The reason for this is that the call blocks longer than an API gateway is allowed to take to respond.

+What happens when a user requests a cluster:
+* handlers.py: the main handler function `pcluster_handler` inspects the request and routes it to the correct function based on the HTTP method and the path
+* handlers.py: `pcluster_create_request_handler` will :
+  * register the cluster in dynamodb,
+  * create the EventBridge rule to check at regular intervals whether a filesystem or a cluster needs to be created (not implemented yet)
+  * pre-create the necessary SSH keys (one for the admin user, one for the sim user) and store them in secretsmanager.
+  * It will return a response to the user containing the secretsmanager ARNs for these SSH keys

+At this point the interaction with the user is done and the lambda ends.
+The next activity will be triggered by the EventBridge rule: it will call the /pcluster/dra endpoint to trigger a check:
+* handlers.py: the main handler function `pcluster_handler` inspects the request and routes it to the correct function based on the HTTP method and the path

 # Acknowledgment

 The development of this software was supported by funding to the Blue Brain Project,